celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 celocli account:register-metadata --url <GROUP_METADATA_URL> --from $CELO_VALIDATOR_GROUP_ADDRESS
 ```

 Now when you run `celocli account:get-metadata $CELO_VALIDATOR_ADDRESS`, you should see your claim for the group account to be verified.
 By now, you should have setup your Validator account appropriately.
+Note that you need to add these claims for any other addresses that are yours to calculate your score for the leaderboard appropriately.

 {% hint style="tip" %}
 Congratulations on setting up your validator.
 If you want to win the TGCSO, it may be helpful to familiar with the inner workings of the Celo network.
 Dig into the [protocol documentation](../celo-codebase/protocol) for more information.